 PY.570.209.
 Jazz 209 Jury.
 1 Credit.
+Prerequisite(s): Open to Jazz majors only.

 PY.570.309.
 Jazz 309 Jury.
 1 Credit.
+Prerequisite(s): Open to Jazz majors only.

 PY.530.469.
 Italian Diction.
 2 Credits.

 This course prepares students to sing artistically in Italian through a combination of dictionstudy, text translation, and performance.
 Prerequisite: minimum one semester of collegestudy of Italian language or permission of instructor.